 |Power Consumption||Lower than Vega||A bit higher||About as Pascal or better|

 It is no denying the fact that GPU architectures are going to get better and more advanced with time.
-They will become more power-efficient, offers better performance and also run a lot cooler compared to the older generations GPU architectures.
+They will become more power-efficient, offer better performance, and also run a lot cooler compared to the older generation GPU architectures.
 Currently, Volta and Vega are the two latest GPU architectures from Nvidia and AMD respectively.
 Pascal may be a bit older but still is a very powerful and power-efficient GPU architecture from Nvidia.
 If you have got any queries regarding them, or want to suggest something then please leave a comment below.